 Although Ishtar was only fifteen years old, Father had already arranged a marriage for her.
 Tomorrow she would leave for Egypt, sailing away with a flotilla of ships bearing gifts for her intended husband.
 She was to marry Pharaoh and be his queen.
 Any excitement I might have felt for her was marred by my sadness at knowing I would never see her again.

 As for me, our father had yet to negotiate a suitable marriage, even though I was only a year younger than Ishtar.
 It seemed no man wanted me for his wife, although I was a princess and daughter of the Great and Mighty Marduk-apla-iddina of Babylon.

 We reached Father’s audience chamber and Tall stopped at the door, his hands flapping.

 “It is all right.
 You don’t have to come in with me.”

 “Yes, yes, I will be perfectly safe.”

 “Wait here for me.”
-I patted his arm, checked my skirts hung correctly, and entered the chamber.
+I patted his arm, checked my tunic hung neatly, and entered the chamber.

-Ishtar knelt in front of Father’s throne, her forehead touching the fresco tiles.
+Ishtar knelt in front of Father, her forehead pressed to the mosaic tiles.
 Her shoulders shook as she sobbed.
 Father sat with his arms crossed and a look of distinct displeasure on his face.
-Even in his disappointment, he still sat with his back straight and his head high.
+Even in his aggravation, he still sat with his back straight and his head high.
 His curly black beard was immaculately groomed as always.
 Anyone who saw him would know he was an important man, even if they didn’t recognise him as their king.
 Father’s gaze shot straight to me.